jessibreen/theme-academic-cv/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Program Director, Geospatial Research Support
+role: Program Director for Geospatial Research Support

 # Organizations/Affiliations to show in About widget
 organizations: